Etelis/coop-docs/docs/AccessManagment.md

 layout: page
 ---

-Welcome to the **Access Management for Coop Game Development** guide.
 This section provides a detailed overview of how to grant appropriate permissions for both server-side and application-related operations within Google Cloud Platform (GCP), ensuring your development team has the necessary access to perform their roles effectively while maintaining operational security and integrity.

 ### Prerequisites